Program overview

 Program structure

-The Environmental Landscape Management program is structured to provide a comprehensive education over a duration of 4 semesters (2 years).
-The program is delivered in a hybrid format, combining online coursework with in-person learning requirements.
+The Environmental Landscape Management program spans a duration of 4 semesters (2 years) and is offered in a hybrid format, combining online and in-person learning.
+Students can choose to study full-time, allowing for an immersive educational experience.
 Key features of the program structure include:

-- Optional co-op work term for hands-on experience in the field.
+• Optional co-op work term for practical experience

 Featured Experiences